ColoredCow/performance-adapter-wp/README.md

 - Go to WordPress Admin → **Plugins**
 - Find "CC Performance Adapter"
 - Click **"Activate"**
-- You'll see a log message confirming the daily schedule at 5:00 PM IST
+- The plugin will automatically schedule daily metric collection at midnight (00:00:00) in your site's timezone

 ### 5. **Test the Setup**